TD First Class Travel vs. Aeroplan Visa Infinite

 Lowest eligibility requirements: tie

-Both cards require $60,000 in annual personal income or $100,000 in household income, which could be a sticking point for some Canadians.
+Both cards require $60,000 personal or $100,000 household income, which could be a sticking point for some Canadians.

-Pro Tip: If you don’t meet the eligibility requirements for the TD First Class Travel Visa Infinite Card, consider the TD Platinum Travel Visa Card instead.
-If you don’t meet the eligibility requirements for the Aeroplan VI, check out the TD Aeroplan Visa Platinum Card card.
+Pro Tip: If you don't meet the eligibility requirements for the TD First Class Travel Visa Infinite Card, consider the TD Platinum Travel Visa Card instead.
+If you don't meet the eligibility requirements for the Aeroplan VI, check out the TD Aeroplan Visa Platinum Card.

 2.1 Genius Rating